Chapter 7 Conditional Execution

 .
 In

-case our logical expression (a condition) evaluates to TRUE
+case a certain logical expression (the condition) evaluates to TRUE

 Just as a brief recap: